jdpayne68/DaJace22-Armageddon-ResultsSpeakLouder/README.md

 ## Prerequisites
 - **Terraform** (>= v1.0)
-- AWS credentials configured for access to all 7 regions.
+- AWS credentials configured for access to all 7 regions
-- Access to the Terraform state storage backend (e.g., S3).
+- Access to the Terraform state storage backend (e.g., S3)
-- Installed tools for monitoring and logging (Loki, Grafana, Promtail).
+- Installed tools for monitoring and logging (Loki, Grafana, Promtail)

 ---